SSasindu/driver-parameter-recorder/README.md

 2. **Data Acquisition**
    - Reads GPS location, speed, and time
    - Reads acceleration from MPU6050
-   - Reads analog/digital values from pedal and RPM sensors
 3. **Data Logging**
    - Combines data into a CSV format log
    - Appends to `log.txt` on SD card
-4. **Data Transmission** *(optional)*
+4. **Data Transmission**
-   - Sends data via Bluetooth Serial or GSM HTTP POST
+   - Sends data via Bluetooth Serial or GSM HTTP POST *(optional)*
+   - Sends to cloud via Wi-Fi
+5. **Analysing data**
+   - Analyze data in the cloud and output useful informations
+6. **Dashboard for showing driver details**
+   - Showing the received data using web app dashboard

 ---